 May 24th 1968 Albuquerque, NM (MB letter - states *maybe* 25th as well)

 Sat.
-June 1st 1968 Lake Berryessa Bowl, Winters, CA - Band listed as "The Spiders" so could be a different band using the name now the guys have changed to "Alice Cooper", or the poster was made before they were told of the name change.
-Setlists.FM actually lists a setlist for this show, but it's a complete fabrication, with no information as to where it could have come from as there are no known recordings or press mentioning the band playing, AND they have changed the name twice since they were the "Spiders"..
+June 1st 1968 Lake Berryessa Bowl, Winters, CA - A band listed as "The Spiders" but its unlikely it's actually "Alice Cooper".
+Setlists.FM lists an Alice Cooper setlist for this show, but it's a complete fabrication, with no information as to where it could have come from when there are no known recordings or press mentioning the band playing, AND they have changed the name twice since they were the "Spiders"..

 June 24th 1968 Whiskey A Go Go, Hollywood, CA (opening for Ten Years After)

 June 27th 1968 Wrigley Field, Los Angeles, CA (First day of a four-day festival called Phantasmagoria: A Community Effort.
 Frank Zappa was the MC for that first day but left before Alice Cooper played.
 Dennis remembers they unsuccessfully used the 'Cage Of Fire' at this show only ("It was so pathetic that we lit the whole thing on fire at that show." - DD).
 The gig is confirmed by a poster and ads before the fact and two reviews after the fact.
 Alice Cooper is mentioned only in the ads, not on the poster or in the reviews).

 1968 Alice meets Miss Christine (first Zappa connection?) at Canter's Deli.